9 Cinematography II

 Last week we considered the work of the cinematographer in terms of composition, aspect ratio, types of shot in terms of the relationship of figure to frame, and angles of shot in relationship to what is being photographed.
 This week we turn to some of the other many other choices and considerations the cinematographer faces when preparing to film a scene, including camera movement, focus, and speed.

 A lot of what we discussed last week are considerations that are as much a part of the workings of still photography as they are of cinematography.
 When I worked as an assistant for a commercial photographer in my younger years, we talked a lot about composition, about lighting, about aspect ratios (in traditional photography we called these formats), and about types of shots in terms of figure-to-frame and in terms of the camera’s angle on the subject.
-While cinematography is of course related closely to still photography, it is the addition of the <em>kinema—</em>the movement—that we turn to now in considering the movement of the camera in the act of filming bodies and landscapes, themselves in motion.
+While cinematography is of course related closely to still photography, it is the addition of the kinema—the movement—that we turn to now in considering the movement of the camera in the act of filming bodies and landscapes, themselves in motion.

 As you will recall from our first week together, the earliest films had little to no camera movement: the camera was extremely heavy and it needed to be anchored in place to prevent it from creating unpleasant vibrations in the final image.
 But as with lighting, innovation and technology moved quickly to meet a newly emerging need for movement.
 One of the first important movements we saw evolve way back in one of our earliest films was the pan.
 Here was one of the examples of this movement we looked at in our first full week together, from The Lost Child (1904):

 As we discussed at the time, the pan here, in which the fixed camera pivots to the left to follow the anxious mother as she pursues the imagined kidnapper of her baby, likely emerged as a solution to the problem of how to stage action over a larger space than earlier films had attempted.
-Once the mother leaves the yard, there is a desire to be there for the action that can be partially satisfied by this simple (yet unprecedented) camera movement.
+Once the mother leaves the yard, there is a desire to be there for the action that can be partially satisfied by this simple (yet unprecedented at the time) camera movement.
 Of course, the frustration we felt in watching the whole of the scene above, as the action disappeared around behind the house and we were left anchored in place until the next cut, will require a new kind of camera movement we will turn to shortly.

 Quickly, the pan became a part of the fundamental grammar of cinema.
-Because the camera is fixed in space as it turns—right or left—to follow an action or to study something otherwise off-screen, it imitates the experience of the viewer, herself fixed in place watching the movie.
+Because the camera is fixed in space as it turns—right or left—to follow an action or to study something otherwise off-screen—it imitates the experience of the viewer, herself fixed in place watching the movie.
 In this early scene from Rashomon we see the Priest, himself fixed in place, turning to watch the Husband and Wife after encountering them on the road:

 Here the camera is linked with the subjective perspective of the Priest as he watches the Husband and Wife pass.
 We see a similar shot below in the anthology film The Ballad of Buster Scruggs (dir.
 Coen Brothers, 2018), in which the character played by James Franco is cornered after an aborted bank robbery.
 (There is an extended “pan shot” gag at the end of the scene, although it is unrelated to the camera movement we are discussing here).
 Here we pan from Franco to his horse he is hoping to summon to him and then back to Franco: pan left and then pan right: